 All over the world people are practicing grateful living as a part of this network.
-In particular, we highlight these affiliates who are bringing grateful living to their countries and continents, with hopes that you will explore, celebrate, and share their inspiring work…
+In particular, we highlight these partners who are bringing grateful living to their countries and continents, with hopes that you will explore, celebrate, and share their inspiring work…

 For many years, our friends from Germany, Switzerland and Austria have been closely involved with Br.
 David and have been an integral part of our Network for Grateful Living.
 In 2012, a group gathered in Austria and out of that gathering, Dankbar Leben sprang from their collective hearts and hard work.
 You can read about some of the amazing accomplishments of this group here in this update, and stay informed by visiting Netzwerk Dankbar Leben.

 Bruder David: You can also find German resources and translations of Br.
 David’s writings here.

 In 2012, Brother David visited Argentina and a group of devoted friends from Buenos Aires started this chapter in the Gratefulness network to serve South America, and Spanish-speaking communities around the world with inspiration about grateful living.
 Vivir Agradecidos has grown by leaps and bounds in these few years, publishing the beautiful coffee table book, Celebration, and extending their reach to serve many friends with their writings, gatherings and grateful action.